Brian Simo: Sprint Cup Series

 Simo attempted his first NASCAR Cup Series races in 2000 with Donlavey Racing.
 He raced the No. 90 Ford to a 36th-place finish and failed to qualify the car at Watkins Glen.
 For the 2001 season, Simo again returned to the same car and team to run the road course races.
-He earned a 15th place starting spot at Infineon, and finished 42nd after transmission failure.
+He earned a fifteenth place starting spot at Infineon, and finished 42nd after transmission failure.
 At Watkins Glen, Simo qualified 42nd and ended up finishing the race in 37th after a crash.
 Simo did not return to the Sprint Cup Series until 2005 when he raced the No. 33 Richard Childress Racing Chevrolet at Infineon.
-He started the race in 22nd and worked his way up to 10th place to finish the race with his first top ten.
+He started the race in 22nd and worked his way up to tenth place to finish the race with his first and only top-ten.
 In 2006, Simo was selected to run the road course events for Front Row Motorsports.
 He was unable to qualify their No. 61 Chevrolet at Infineon, however he did qualify the No. 34 Chevrolet for Watkins Glen, his race ended early and finished 41st after being involved in a crash.
 For 2007, Simo attempted both road courses for Front Row Motorsports in the No. 37 Dodge, however he was unable to qualify.
 Simo again drove for FRM in 2008 for the road course races, but in the No. 34 Ford/Chevy instead.
 He finished 43rd at Infineon and failed to qualify for Watkins Glen due to rain.
 He attempted both road course races for Tommy Baldwin in 2009, but did not qualify for both.
 He returned at Infineon in 2010 for Tommy Baldwin, but did not qualify.
 He raced for Whitney Motorsports in 2011.
 He made the race at Infineon for the number 81, but did not qualify at Watkins Glen in the 46.
 He attempted Sonoma in 2012 for Inception Motorsports, but was the only car not to qualify.